KevinKronk/election-analysis/README.md

 ## Overview of Election Audit

 ### Purpose

-### Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+The Colorado Board of Elections need Seth and Tom to submit an election audit of the most recent local congressional election.
+They initially needed info on the total number of votes, the votes per candidate, the percentage of the total votes for each candidate, and who the winning candidate was.
+The election commission then requested some additional data on the counties participating in the election.
+They need the voter turnout in each county, the percentage of total votes for each county, and the county with the highest voter turnout.

 ### Resources
 - Data Source: election_results.csv